-Yesterday before the sun came up, we hit the road to travel two hours away to a state park where my girl would swim two miles in an open water swim meet.
+Yesterday before the sun came up, we hit the road to travel over two hours away to a state park where my girl would swim two miles in an open water swim meet.
 Two miles.
 Non-Stop.
 In a lake.
 With hundreds of other water warriors.

 Did you see that it was TWO MILES in a LAKE?
 Just didn’t want you to miss that part, because wow.